-Q: How many people can play a Murder Mystery?
+How many people can play a Murder Mystery?

-Q: How long does a Murder Mystery run?
+How long does a Murder Mystery run?

 Typically they run about 3 ½ to 4 hours in total.
 Allow about 1 ½ to 2 hours before the death to gently get to know the characters and set up the plot.
 After the death (at about the time dessert is served), it takes about 1 ½ hours to investigate the crime and half an hour for the guests to make their accusations and for the detective to deliver the solution.

-Q: What are the Murder Mystery requirements on-site?
+What are the Murder Mystery requirements on-site?

 We are very self-contained and bring our own sound system.
-Our needs are a changing room for the performers, space for one or 2 clue boards (with room for people to gather around), and space for focused dramatic elements.
+Our needs are a changing room for the performers, space for one or two clue boards (with room for people to gather around), and space for focused dramatic elements.
 Certain mysteries may have specific requirements.
 We will be happy to help you match your needs with our mystery options.

-Q: How involved are the guests?
+How involved are the guests?

 We involve your guests to the extent they feel comfortable.
 Some prefer to sit back and watch the goings-on; others may choose to attend the interrogations and even assist the detective in questioning a suspect.
 We do have some mysteries in which players may become involved as characters in the story.
 We have the greatest respect for our volunteers and never put them into an uncomfortable situation.

-Q: What happens during the Murder Mystery?
+What happens during the Murder Mystery?

 Comedy-based performers will mix and mingle with your guests before the murder.
 Each mystery also has focused staged elements designed to be seen and heard by everyone.
 After the murder is committed, the detective will name the suspects in the crime.
 When all the clues have been posted, the detective will then call for the completion of “who-dun-it?” forms and conclude the evening with a denouement to reveal the killer.

 Is it suitable for children?

-Given that the main stories involve a murder, then the parents are the best judge of whether or not it is suitable for their children.
+Given that the main stories involve a murder, parents are the best judge of whether or not it is suitable for their children.
 Our style is always "family-friendly."
 Our actors never use language that our grandparents wouldn't approve of.
 Any portrayed violence is generally pretty tame.
 Some mysteries have gunshots; our medieval mystery has a carefully choreographed sword fight.
 The actual death scenes are not graphic, and the bodies are promptly carried out.